thabied/Welding-Defects/README.md

 ## Setup

-1) Pull Docker image using `docker push thabiedmleng/welding-defect-api`
+1) Pull Docker image using `docker pull thabiedmleng/welding-defect-api`
 2) Run container using your container name and port of choice:
    `docker run -p 8000:8000 welding-defect-api:latest`
 3) Query /predict endpoint using: